-Use of TDM in Europe is currently regulated by EU Directive 2001/29/EC on the harmonisation of certain aspects of copyright and related rights in the information society60.
+Use of TDM in Europe is currently regulated by EU Directive 2001/29/EC on the harmonisation of certain aspects of copyright and related rights in the information society.
 While the Directive does not currently permit creating copies of copyrighted materials for TDM, article 5 allows member states to introduce a number of discretionary exceptions and limitations (ibid.) in order to achieve public policy objectives such as education or access to information.
 However, use of article 5 has created a fragmented regulatory regime for TDM across the Union.
-This remains problematic despite efforts to harmonise and modernise EU copyright law61 and advance TDM62.
+This remains problematic despite efforts to harmonise and modernise EU copyright law and advance TDM.

 The Digital Single Market (DSM) Strategy adopted in May 2015 called for the EU copyright framework to address a set of key obstacles to the functioning of the DSM.
-Furthermore, the strategy announced legislation 'to reduce the differences between national copyright regimes and allow for wider online access to works by users across the EU', notably as regards cross-border access to copyright-protected content and exceptions in the areas of education and research63.
-Following the strategy, the European Commission carried out an impact assessment of EU copyright rules which included text and data mining among the activities worthy of legal exception as being relevant for access to knowledge, education and research64.
-The assessment recommends introducing an exception to copyright law which would be only applicable to 'public interest research organisations covering TDM for the purposes of both non-commercial and commercial scientific research'65.
-The exception is expected to increase legal certainty and reduce rights clearance costs for research organisations.
-This option was preferred to a more limited exception (covering TDM for non-commercial scientific research) and to a
+Furthermore, the strategy announced legislation 'to reduce the differences between national copyright regimes and allow for wider online access to works by users across the EU', notably as regards cross-border access to copyright-protected content and exceptions in the areas of education and research.
+Following the strategy, the European Commission carried out an impact assessment of EU copyright rules which included text and data mining among the activities worthy of legal exception as being relevant for access to knowledge, education and research.
+The assessment recommends introducing an exception to copyright law which would be only applicable to 'public interest research organisations covering TDM for the purposes of both non-commercial and commercial scientific research organisations.
+This option was preferred to a more limited exception (covering TDM for non-commercial scientific research) and to a more liberal one (which would have allowed anyone who has lawful access to copyright material to use TDM for scientific research purposes of both non-commercial scientific research).

-60 Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society
+&lt;sup>60 Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society

-61 Kroes, N. Our single market is crying out for copyright reform.
+&lt;sup>61 Kroes, N. Our single market is crying out for copyright reform.
 (2014); Reda, J. Report on the implementation of Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society (2014/2256(INI)).
 2015; Reda, J. EU copyright evaluation report.
 (2016)

-62 European Commission, CORDIS.
+&lt;sup>62 European Commission, CORDIS.
 FutureTDM.
 Reducing Barriers and Increasing Uptake of Text and Data Mining for Research Environments using a Collaborative Knowledge and Open Information Approach.
 (2015); European Commission.
 OpenMinTed; National Institute for Text and Data Mining (NacTeM)

-63 Jisc.
+&lt;sup>63 Jisc.
 The Value and Benefit of Text Mining to UK Further and Higher Education.
 Digital Infrastructure.
 1-63 (2012)

-64 European Commission.
+&lt;sup>64 European Commission.
 Commission staff working document.
 Impact assessment on the modernisation of EU copyright rules.
-Part 1/3 more liberal one (which would have allowed anyone who has lawful access to copyright material to use TDM for scientific research purposes of both non-commercial and commercial nature).
+Part 1/3

-65 European Commission.
+&lt;sup>65 European Commission.
 Commission staff working document.
 Impact assessment on the modernisation of EU copyright rules.
 Part 2/3

-The option suggested in the impact assessment was recently confirmed in a draft Commission proposal for a Directive on copyright in the Digital Single Market, but with some changes66.
+The option suggested in the impact assessment was recently confirmed in a draft Commission proposal for a Directive on copyright in the Digital Single Market, but with some changes.
 Article 3 of the proposed directive (superseding Directive 2001/29/EC article 5) asks Member States to provide for a copyright exception